iDataVisualizationLab/N/voyager2/README.md

 npm install -g bower
 ```

-This project depends on [Datalib](https://github.com/vega/datalib) for data processing, [Vega-Lite](https://github.com/vega/vega-lite) as a formal model for visualization, and [Vega-Lite-ui](https://github.com/vega/vega-lite-ui), which contains shared components between Voyager2 and Voyager.
+This project depends on [Datalib](https://github.com/vega/datalib) for data processing, [Vega-Lite](https://github.com/vega/vega-lite) as a formal model for visualization, and [Vega-Lite-ui](https://github.com/vega/vega-lite-ui), which contains shared components between pcagnosticsviz and Voyager.

 If you plan to make changes to these dependencies and observe the changes without publishing / copying compiled libraries all the time, use [`bower link`](https://oncletom.io/2013/live-development-bower-component/).